tensorflow/addons/README.md

 conform to established API patterns seen in core TensorFlow.

 #### GPU/CPU Custom-Ops
-A major benefit of TensorFlow Addons is that there are precompiled ops.
+A major benefit of TensorFlow Addons is that there are precompiled ops for CPU/GPU.
-Custom ops work on GPU only on Ubuntu.
-This is why on Windows and MacOS, If available, Addons will fallback to a pure TensorFlow Python implementation for custom-ops.
+Currently however, GPU custom ops only work for Linux distributions.
+For this reason Windows and MacOS will fallback to pure TensorFlow Python implementations whenever possible.

 The order of priority in MacOS/Windows:
 1) Pure TensorFlow + Python implementation (work on cpu+gpu)